Who we are

 Abhishek Pandey

-Sunita, who goes by Raindrop, grew up in Ilam amid tea farms and cardamom fields.
-Inspired by her parents’ love for nature, she developed a passion for plants early on.
-This connection to the natural world led her to volunteer in afforestation efforts.
-Today, as a member of Mountain Lodges of Nepal, she proudly supports Nepal Evergreen’s mission of sustainability and community empowerment.
+Sunita, known as Raindrop, grew up in Ilam surrounded by tea gardens and cardamom fields.
+Inspired by her parents’ love of nature, she developed a deep connection to plants and the natural world from an early age.
+This passion led her to volunteer in afforestation and conservation initiatives.
+Today, as part of the team at Mountain Lodges of Nepal, she supports Nepal Evergreen’s work in sustainability, tree planting, and community-based environmental projects. 🌱

 Rashila Tamang

-Growing up in Dhunibesi near Kathmandu, Rashila Tamang’s daily chores on steep hills prepared her for trail running, leading to competitions like the Everest Marathon, Malaysia Mountain Trail, and Chamonix’s UTMB Ultra races.
-In 2024, she raised funds to plant 2,000 trees in her village and is now collaborating with our team to plant an additional 3,000 fruit trees in surrounding villages in 2025.
+Growing up in Dhunibesi near Kathmandu, Rashila Tamang’s daily chores on steep hills built the strength and endurance that led her into trail running, competing in events such as the Everest Marathon, Malaysia Mountain Trail, and UTMB races in Chamonix.
+In 2024 she raised funds to plant 2,000 trees in her village, followed by 3,000 fruit trees in surrounding communities in 2025.
+In 2026, we will launch our third spring monsoon plantation in these villages, continuing our collaboration with Rashila and her community projects.

 Durlav Roy Chowdhury